From BR Bullpen

 In the 2010 European Championship, Jakub hit .267/.313/.400 as the main Czech DH; he also backed up veteran Pavel Budský at 1B.
 He had three of his four hits in a rout of Belgium, getting 3 doubles, 2 runs, a walk and 3 RBI that day.
 He had the same role in the 2010 Intercontinental Cup, batting .333/.350/.333; his four RBI tied Budský for the team lead and he was third in average behind Budský and Matěj Hejma, two fellow former minor leaguers.

 Sládek saw limited action (presumably due to injury) with the 2011 Praha club, hitting .326/.446/.543 with 13 runs in 15 games.
 In '12, he was 6 for 12 with two doubles, a homer and five walks in his brief Extraliga action.
+He spent most of the year in Japan's independent Baseball Challenge League, with the Ishikawa Million Stars.
 He was back with the Czech squad for the 2012 European Championship, hitting .267 again (this time with a .353 OBP and .400 SLG).
 He came up big in the 5th/6th place contest.
 With the Czechs down 2-1 in the bottom of the 8th, he pinch-hit for Michal Ondráček and doubled off ex-Mariners farmhand Christian Staehely to score Petr Čech with the tying run; the Czechs won, 3-2.
 In the 2013 World Baseball Classic Qualifiers, Jakub batted 6th and was DH in both games for the Czech Republic.
 He struck out against Germany's Mike Bolsenbroek his first time up, then walked and came around to score.
 In the other game, he was retired twice (once by whiff) by Britain's Jake Esch before Budský pinch-hit for him.